 I’m not interested in reporting or long form writing.
 I’m also not interested in having a regular “beat” to report on.
 My taste is ephemeral and eclectic and those two things are wrought with failure for any columnist or journalist wanting to have a consistent and fervent audience.

 Do I have some common themes over time with my writing?
 Sure, but that doesn’t mean that I can make it as a journalist looking to get answers to questions everyone is asking.
 I curate good content online and share my personal insight at times.
 To me that is not journalism.
 It is blogging through and through.

 Blogging Feels Better

-Finally, the last reason for me to go back to blogging is that it just feels right.
+Finally, the last reason for me to go back to blogging is because it just feels right.
 When I have an idea or something I want to share my go-to platform was always blogging.
 Why?
-The answer is simple, it allows short-form content and can be shared in a fast and casual way.
+The answer is simple, it allows short form content and can be shared in a fast and casual way.

 I don’t feel the need to let an idea marinate in my head all week and do a deep dive into the history of the topic at hand, nor do I feel like I need to turn something that would be a few sentences into a few hundred words.